SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

    ```
 > The last node will be the rear, and the first node will be the front.

-5. Create a **dequeue** method that remove the first element from the queue.
+5. Create a **dequeue** method that removes the first element from the queue.

    ```java
       public int dequeue() {